spatialthoughts/qgis-tutorials/source/docs/3/advanced_raster_analysis.rst

   .. image:: /static/3/advanced_raster_analysis/images/13.png
     :align: center

-14. To identify the urban growth pattern in all the areas where the land cover changed to built-up area from 2014 to 2018.
+14. To identify the urban growth pattern in all the areas where the land cover changed to the built-up area from 2014 to 2018.
 Drag and drop the ``SA_NLC_2014_2018_CHANGE_Gauteng.tif`` file from the *Browser* to the canvas.

   .. image:: /static/3/advanced_raster_analysis/images/14.png
     :align: center